 This shotgun deals marginally less damage than the R9-0, but it comes with a more forgiving magazine size and better pellet spread.
 Either way, in close-quarters, you should be able to secure the down in 2-3 shots on a fully-armoured enemy.

 With a drum mag attached you can easily wipe a whole squad if you’re fighting in a large building, particularly around staircases.
-If you know you can hit your shots then the R9-0 will definitely drop an opponent a little faster, but mistakes are easy to make in this-fast-paced mode, so our best Warzone Origin 12 loadout is still a great pick.
+If you know you can hit your shots then the R9-0 will definitely drop an opponent a little faster, but mistakes are easy to make in this fast-paced mode, so our best Warzone Origin 12 loadout is still a great pick.

 The best M13 Warzone build has been increasingly popular as players look for alternatives to the Grau and M4A1 meta, but while it has its strengths, it remains the weaker option for long distance fights.
 What we will say in the M13’s favour is that its TTK stats, rate of fire, and minimal recoil make it feel like fighting with a laser beam and if you’re an aggressive player then you’ll love it.